Computer Glossary

 Firmware

-Low-level software stored in hardware that provides basic operational instructions for devices.
+Low-level software stored in hardware that provides basic operational instructions for devices like routers and SSDs.

 Performance